 Xiao Mo and A Hou: The key to making the most of your travels is having fun

-What led you to want to become a KOL in this industry?
+What led you to want to become a travel KOL?

 I was born with it.
 My parents always asked us who we wanted to be when we grew up, and my answer was that I wanted to travel around the world.